flyway/flywaydb.org/documentation/maven/skip.md

 # Maven Goal: Skip

 Mark versioned migrations to skip in the schema history table.
 Skipped migrations will be ignored for every subsequent `migrate`.
 The migrations to skip are configured with the `skipVersions` configuration option.
+If no versions are specified, all pending migrations will be marked to be skipped.

 <a href="/documentation/command/skip"><img src="/assets/balsamiq/command-skip.png" alt="skip"></a>